ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 This document examines the operational impacts to streaming video applications caused by changes to network policies by network overlays.
-The network policy changes include IP address assignment, transport protocols, routing, DNS resolver which in turn affect a variety of important content delivery aspects such as latency, CDN cache selection, delivery path choices, traffic classification and content access controls.
+The network policy changes include IP addre aignment, transport protocols, routing, DNS resolver which in turn affect a variety of important content delivery aspects such as latency, CDN cache selection, delivery path choices, traffic classification and content access controls.